-Implementation of the Basin Framework will take multiple years to cycle through all the major river basins in the state.
+When initiated, the Basin Framework will take multiple years to cycle through all the major river basins in the state.
 As such, priority setting within the river basins will not be concurrent.
 During the interim, for those basins without established priorities, the NPS Program will continue to work with local entities to assess individual waterbodies and set priorities accordingly.
 This interim process is essentially the same process the NPS Program currently follows.
-As the implementation of the TMDL Strategy and Basin Framework proceeds, the basin-specific priorities established by each BSAG will be adopted to replace the interim priorities.
+As the implementation of the TMDL Strategy, Nutrient Reduction Strategy, and Basin Framework proceeds, basin-specific priorities established by each BSAG will be adopted to replace the interim priorities.

-Currently, at the state level, the Integrated Reports serve as the main information source for establishing NPS Program priorities.
-However, the NPS Program also coordinates with the TMDL Program to focus on TMDL priorities where NPS pollution is impacting a waterbody's beneficial uses.
-Those waterbodies that are impacted by NPS pollution and ranked as high priority for TMDL development or has an approved TMDL will be considered the highest priority waterbodies for assessment or restoration under the NPS Program.
-From a protection stand point, the assessed waterbodies with no beneficial use impairments will be also be recognized by the NPS Program as priority waters.
-Locally, the TMDL and NPS Program priorities will also be used for prioritization purposes, but other information such as public survey results; applied BMP data; and NPS Pollution Assessment Reports, will also be used to focus priorities and set schedules for specific watershed assessment, restoration or protection projects.
+Currently, the Integrated Reports serve as the main information source for establishing state level NPS Program priorities.
+To pare down the 303(d) list in the Integrated Reports, the NPS Program coordinates with the TMDL Program to focus on TMDL priorities where NPS pollution is impairing a waterbody's beneficial uses.
+Of these waterbodies, those that are a high priority for TMDL development or have an approved TMDL are also considered the highest priority waterbodies for assessment or restoration under the NPS Program.
+From a protection stand point, the assessed waterbodies with no beneficial use impairments will be also be recognized by the NPS Program as priority waters, if potential NPS pollutant sources are identified in the watershed.
+Locally, the TMDL and NPS Program priorities will also be used for prioritization purposes, but other information such as public survey results; applied BMP data; and NPS Pollution Assessment, restoration or protection projects.
 A third implementation priority is if a common NPS pollutant source is contributing to the impairment of beneficial uses in multiple watersheds, the NPS pollutant source is identified as a high priority and targeted for abatement activities.
 Animal feeding operations, degraded riparian areas, and tile drainage systems are some of the longstanding statewide priority sources being addressed through the NPS Program.
 Reduction of continued inputs on unproductive cropland acres, impacted by factors such as frequent wet conditions and/or saline soils, is another priority in many watersheds across the state.
 The ND Stockmen's Association Environmental Services Program, which is focused on livestock manure management, and the Red River Riparian project, which is addressing degraded riparian areas, are two long term projects addressing priority pollutant sources.
 The Precision Ag Business Planning project is a new project focused on reducing NPS pollutants originating on unproductive agricultural lands.
-The Precision Ag project was funded with FY17 Section 319 funding to support the purchase of planning software to aid producers in identifying unproductive cropland acres and determining alternative uses that will eliminate continued tillage and/or nutrient inputs on those acres.

-Within the priority watersheds, further prioritization continues to be accomplished with the Annualized Agriculture Nonpoint Source Pollution model (AnnAGNPS) or the LiDAR-based Decision Support Tool (Support Tool).
-Both models are used to identify specific areas and/or sub-watersheds within the priority watersheds that are major sources of nitrogen, phosphorus and/or sediment.
+Within the priority watersheds, further prioritization continues to be accomplished with the Annualized Agriculture Nonpoint Source Pollution model (AnnAGNPS) or the LiDAR-based Prioritize, Target and Measure Application (PTMApp).
+Both models identify specific areas and/or sub-watersheds within the priority watersheds that are potential sources of nitrogen, phosphorus and/or sediment.
 Maps generated by these models are used by the local project sponsors and staff to direct BMP planning and implementation efforts within the watershed projects.